FlowingCode/FontAwesomeIronIconset/README.md

 ## Contributions

 Contributions are welcome, but there are no guarantees that they are accepted as such.

-Process for contributing is the following:
+As first step, please refer to our [Development Conventions](https://github.com/FlowingCode/DevelopmentConventions) page to find information about Conventional Commits & Code Style requeriments.

+Then, follow these steps for creating a contibution:

-- Fork this project
+- Fork this project.
 - Create an issue to this project about the contribution (bug or feature) if there is no such issue about it already.
 Try to keep the scope minimal.
 - Develop and test the fix or functionality carefully.
 Only include minimum amount of code needed to fix the issue.
-- Refer to the fixed issue in commit
+- For commit message, use [Conventional Commits](https://github.com/FlowingCode/DevelopmentConventions/blob/main/conventional-commits.md) to describe your change.
-- Send a pull request for the original project
+- Send a pull request for the original project.
-- Comment on the original issue that you have implemented a fix for it
+- Comment on the original issue that you have implemented a fix for it.

 ## License & Author